XML RSS

 Sometimes miming all the words (with finger gestures to indicate the second, third or the fourth word) without waiting for the teams to get it is a good idea.
 This way the teams get the big picture and the mimer can start again to give them time to guess each of the words.

-Some standard gestures for this acting game:
+Some standard gestures for 'Dumb Charades':

 Words like 'the' 'to' and other words that cannot be acted out are shown with the gesture made by touching the tip of your thumb with your forefinger.
 This gesture means insignificant.